nemuikoneko/DiscriminatedUnions/README.md

 - There exists at least one union case

 Note that no error will be reported if these criteria are not met; the union will simply not be generated.
-The generated union will exist as a partial type in a generated file and can be inspected by pressing F12 in the IDE and looking at the implementation.
+The generated union will exist as a partial type in a generated file and can be inspected by pressing F12 in the IDE.

 ### Basic union template
 ```csharp